BoidCMS/boidcms.github.io/database.md

 # Database Default Structure
-Below is an example of a formatted JSON representation of a newly created database
+Below is an example of a formatted JSON representation of a newly created database:

 ```json
 {